 The parsonage yard needs mowed, but your husband is so busy with church work (including mowing the church lawn) that he has to put it off for at least a few more days.

-Your husband is exhausted and over committed all the time, mainly because he has to work a full time job in order to supplement the small salary he receives from the church.
-He rarely has time to spend with you or your kids, since he’s always working or at the church.
+Your husband is exhausted and over-committed all the time.
+He works a full-time job in order to supplement the ministry salary, so he rarely has time to spend with you or your kids.
 This is not what you envisioned “ministry” would look like.

-A deacon informs you after church that this is the third service in a row your husband has started Sunday School five minutes late.
-You inwardly cringe at the criticism, since you’re constantly frustrated over the same issue at home.
+A deacon informs you after church that this is the third service in a row your husband has started the service five minutes late.
+You inwardly cringe at the criticism, since it secretly drives you crazy too.

-It sounds petty, but these kinds of harmless little scenarios have the power to destroy your respect for your husband and damage your marriage, if you let them.
+These kinds of scenarios have the power to destroy your respect for your husband and damage your marriage if you let them.